georgevelasco/about_me/index.md

 # Body text

-I think if i do this, i get a rectangle with a grey bar underneath
+<h2>I think if i do this, i get a rectangle with a grey bar underneath</h2>

 <div class="code-example" markdown="1">
 this is filler text to see if ican make a rectangle.